How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 Why do so many moms suffer from loss?

-The answer lies in maternal neuroscience.
+The answer lies in how a mother's mind works.

 These are literally "miracles that can only be seen now."